PJM Interconnection

 Started in 1927, the pool was renamed the Pennsylvania-New Jersey-Maryland Interconnection (PJM) in 1956.
 The organization continues to integrate additional utility transmission systems into its operations.

-The Federal Energy Regulatory Commission (FERC) regulates PJM and approves its open access transmission tariff for the wholesale electricity market.
+The Federal Energy Regulatory Commission (FERC) regulates PJM, and approves its open access transmission tariff for the wholesale electricity market.

 History

 In 1927 the Public Service Electric and Gas Company, Philadelphia Electric Company, and Pennsylvania Power & Light Company formed a power pool called the Pennsylvania-New Jersey Interconnection.
 The purpose of the power pool was to dispatch electric generating plants on a lowest cost basis, thereby reducing the electric costs for all members of the pool.

 After Baltimore Gas and Electric Company and General Public Utilities joined in 1956, the pool was renamed the Pennsylvania-New Jersey-Maryland Interconnection, or PJM.

 FERC Orders 888, 889 and 2000

-In 1996 - 1999 the FERC made a series of decisions which resulted in the restructuring of the U.S. electric utility industry.
+From 1996 to 1999, the FERC made a series of decisions which resulted in the restructuring of the US electric utility industry.
 The FERC's intention in doing so was to open the wholesale power market to new players, with the hope that spurring competition would save consumers $4 to $5 billion per year and encourage technical innovation in the industry.

 Order No. 888 (Promoting Wholesale Competition Through Open Access Non-discriminatory Transmission Services by Public Utilities; Recovery of Stranded Costs by Public Utilities and Transmitting Utilities) directed utility owners of interstate transmission lines to provide FERC with proposed terms (including fee schedules, or "tariffs") under which new market participants would be granted open, non-discriminatory access to move (or "wheel") power through the existing transmission grid.
-The FERC also ordered electric utilities to functionally separate transmission operations from their power plant and power marketing businesses.
+FERC also ordered electric utilities to functionally separate transmission operations from their power plant and power marketing businesses.
 This unbundling of functions was aimed at eliminating conflicts of interest that might exist when the same company owned both the transmission system and the generating plants.

 Order No. 889 (Open Access Same-Time Information System) was designed to further level the playing field.
-It required the creation of an electronic system to ensure that all participants in the wholesale power market - new players and traditional electric utilities - had access to the same information about available transmission capacity and prices.
+It required the creation of an electronic system to ensure that all participants in the wholesale power market—new players and traditional electric utilities—had access to the same information about available transmission capacity and prices.

-The FERC also endorsed the concept of appointing independent system operators (ISOs) to coordinate, control, and monitor the operation of electrical power systems, usually within a single US state - a function that was traditionally the responsibility of vertically integrated electric utility companies.
+FERC also endorsed the concept of appointing independent system operators (ISOs) to coordinate, control, and monitor the operation of electrical power systems, often within a single US state - a function that was traditionally the responsibility of vertically integrated electric utility companies.
 PJM became an ISO in 1997.
 The concept of an independent system operator evolved into that of regional transmission organizations (RTOs).
-FERC's intention was that all U.S. companies owning interstate electric transmission lines would place those facilities under the control of an RTO.
+FERC's intention was that all US companies owning interstate electric transmission lines would place those facilities under the control of an RTO.
 In its Order No. 2000 (Regional Transmission Organizations), issued in 1999, FERC specified the minimum capabilities that an RTO should possess in order for the competitive generation market to function as intended.
-PJM was designated an RTO by the FERC in 2001.
+PJM was designated an RTO by FERC in 2001.